Swansea West (UK Parliament constituency)

 Swansea West (Gorllewin Abertawe) is a constituency of the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and is currently represented by Torsten Bell of Labour, who was first elected in the constituency in 2024.

-In the 2023 review of Westminster constituencies for the 2024 general election, the constituency boundaries were altered.
-The Senedd constituency of the same name currently has the constituency's borders as they existed before 2024.
+In the 2023 review of Westminster constituencies for the 2024 general election, the constituency boundaries were substantially altered.
+The Swansea West Senedd constituency currently has the constituency's borders as they existed before 2024.

 History

 Since 1945, the seat has been held continuously by the Labour Party, except for the period 1959 to 1964 when it was captured by Conservative Hugh Rees.
 Alan Williams won the seat back for Labour in 1964 and held it until his retirement in 2010; from 2005 until his retirement he was the Father of the House.
 Williams was succeeded by Geraint Davies at the 2010 general election.

 In June 2023 Davies was administratively suspended from the Labour Party after allegations were made of unwanted sexual attention on younger women.
 Davies continued to sit as an independent MP.
 12 months later he still had not been given an opportunity by the party to answer the accusations.
 Because he was still suspended, he was unable to stand in the 2024 general election.

 On 31 May Labour announced the selection of Torsten Bell, chief executive of the Resolution Foundation, as their candidate in the constituency.
 Bell has no connection to Swansea or Wales and the Party was accused of "parachuting" their favoured candidate, against the wishes of local party members.
 Bell subsequently won the 2024 election with a majority of 23.9%.